-When considering the data with previous years there has been an increase in the proportion of those who declare a disability in both applications and appointments.
-Within the session the college has transitioned from the previous 'Positive About Disabled People' accreditation to the 'Disability Confident' Scheme.
+Again, the census is less helpful in relation to benchmarking when considering disability as it focusses on population health rather than disability.
+The figures would seem to suggest however that he proportion of those who have declared a disability is lower in both external applications and internal appointments.
+Within the session the college has retained it's 'Positive About Disabled People' accreditation to the 'Disability Confident' Scheme.
 We are therefore committed to demonstrating progression and taking positive action to attract, recruit and retain disabled people.